folded-php/exception/README.md

 - [folded/request](https://github.com/folded-php/request): Request utilities, including a request validator, for your PHP web app.
 - [folded/routing](https://github.com/folded-php/routing): Routing functions for your PHP web app.
 - [folded/view](https://github.com/folded-php/view): View utilities for your PHP web app.

+## Features

+- Contains some exception to throw
+- The exceptions contains methods to set additional data (like the folder path for the `FolderNotFoundException` for example) and retrieve these data

 ## Requirements